jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 	cp /etc/dropbear/authorized_keys /home/jefbags/.ssh/

 Finally, I tried to limit access to the web interface from http and only allow https.
-However I ran out of space, so that didn't work.
+However I ran out of space on the disk, so that didn't work.
 I'll revisit that one at some point and do something, maybe tunneling via SSH.
+If I were to do this though, I would bind the webserver to the LAN interface only, and pick a completely random port, as follows:

+	uci delete uhttpd.main.listen_http
+	uci set uhttpd.main.listen_https=192.168.1.1:5551
+	uci commit
+	/etc/init.d/uhttpd restart

 ## Setting up the Source NAT from the LAN to the DMZ